a1600795/Trust2BlockChain/h5 Not Byzantine.md

 ![image](https://github.com/a1600795/Trust2BlockChain/assets/149095048/ad42f02e-d56a-480c-bdf9-3cf0da242aef)

-Payment is being processed and waiting it to be confirmed
+Payment is being processed and waiting to be confirmed

 ### d) Explorer.
 Use a block explorer to analyze a block on the real Bitcoin blockchain.
 Explain what each value and field means.
 You only need to analyze the block information and one sample transaction, as a block can contain many transactions.